NeverWitness/tech-fee-system/docs/en/index.md

 - the intended reading order
 - the scope of the project documentation

-For a general introduction to the project, please refer to the repository **README**.
+For a general introduction to the project, please refer to the repository [README](../../README.md).

 ---